trentapple/llama.vscode/resources/help.md

 ### How to use it
 Select env for your needs from llama-vscode menu, "Select/start env..." or from Llama Agent, button "Select Env".
 This will select the models inside an env (and start the corresponding local servers)
 Deselect env fromllama-vscode menu, "Deselect/stop env..." or from Llama Agent, button "Deselect Env".
 This deselect all models (and stops the locally running servers, started by llama-vscode).

-If you want the last selected (used) env to be started automatically on startup, you can enable setting Env_start_last_used.
-With this setting checked (enabled), on each startup of the project, the last selected env will be started.
-Last selected env is project specific.
-You could start automatically different envs for different projects.

 ## Generate a commit message